 Next is the conversion rate, which measures if recipients took the action you wanted, like booking a meeting.
 This metric ties your follow-up efforts directly to pipeline.
 Finally, the click-to-open rate (CTOR) shows how many people who opened your email actually clicked a link.
 It’s a great way to measure the effectiveness of your email’s content and call to action.

-Setting Up Your Analytics
+How to Set Up Your Analytics Dashboard

 Before you launch any automated sequence, you need to define what success looks like.
 Are you trying to book more demos?
 Re-engage dormant accounts?
 Drive traffic to a new case study?
 Setting clear goals is the first step to effective measurement.
 Without a target, you have no way of knowing if you hit the mark.